-The College requires that any student enrolled for 9 or more credit hours must have medical insurance coverage.
-This coverage may be through their parent's plan, a private carrier, or the plan offered through the College for the convenience of the student.
+The University requires that any student enrolled for 9 or more credit hours must have medical insurance coverage.
+This coverage may be through their parent's plan, a private carrier, or the plan offered through the University for the convenience of the student.
 The policy covers a 12-month period, beginning with the opening day of school.
 Copies of the complete contract are available upon request.
+A student will be exempt from purchasing the University's plan if appropriate documentation of personal insurance is provided.

-The rates for 2008-09 are as follo DWS:
+The rates for 2009-10 are as fo ollows: Student \$350.00

-Student \$350.00

-Spouse \$1,150.00
+Spouse \$1,150.00 \$525.00

-Dependents (each) \$525.00